Plan your trip

 Both day trips and overnight adventures to Lake O'Hara begin by bus.
 Parks Canada’s Lake O'Hara bus runs mid-June through the end of September or early October.
 Reservations are required for your in-bound journey only.
 The bus departs from the Lake O’Hara parking lot, 12 km west of Lake Louise, Alberta or 13 km east of Field, B.C.

-Note: Cycling is prohibited on the road.
-Pets are prohibited on the bus and at the campground but permitted on the road when leashed.
-Anyone may hike the 11 km access road but please note that buses will not stop for walkers and a ride out is not guaranteed.
+- Hiking the 11 km access road is permitted but please note that buses will not stop for walkers and a ride out is not guaranteed.

 For those who wish to stay overnight, the popular Lake O'Hara Campground is open mid-June through the end of September.
 The campground has only 30 sites and is reserved for overnight guests only.